FAQ

 General LBAN Questions

 We are a non-profit.
 We make our research on Latino entrepreneurship available to the public free of charge.
-For our Business Scaling program and StartUp Accelerator at Stanford Graduate School of Business, we only charge participants a fraction of our costs.
 We are able to do this because of the generous donations of our sponsors and supporters.
 The donation sources include alumni of our program, individuals wanting to make an impact, foundations, and corporations that want to grow the U.S. economy with greater access for all.

 We maintain strong connections to the alumni of our program, and we invest in building a national ecosystem to support them.
 We cultivate various networks of individuals and organizations that serve as mentors, capital providers, corporate procurement partners, etc., for our alumni.
 If you are interested in learning more, please contact us here info@lban.us.

-Every year, we host our State of Latino Entrepreneurship (SOLE) Summit at Stanford GSB.
-This event is usually in March, where we present the findings of our SLEI Research and invite business and government leaders.
+Every year, we host our State of Latino Entrepreneurship (SOLE) Summit.
+This event is usually in March, where we present the findings of our Research and invite business and government leaders.
 This event is open to the public, but registration is required.
 It is free of charge.
 The report itself will be made available online on our website you can find it here.

 No, we welcome people of all backgrounds to join our events and receptions across the country; our goal is to create a stronger and mutually supportive ecosystem for everyone.

-(LBAN Business Scaling Program at Stanford & LBAN Startup Accelerator at Stanford)
+(LBAN Business Scaling Program & LBAN Startup Accelerator)

 The program cost is based on a tiered system according to the applicant company’s revenue in the previous year: